 \section{Introduction}

 The Gaussian process is an extremely popular modeling approach in modern-day spatial and environmental statistics, due largely to the fact that the model is completely characterized by first- and second-order properties, and the second-order properties are straightforward to specify through widely used classes of valid covariance functions.
 A broad literature on covariance function modeling exists, but traditional approaches are mostly based on assumptions of isotropy or stationarity, in which the covariance between the spatial process at two locations is a function of only the separation distance or separation vector, respectively.
 This modeling assumption is made mostly for convenience, and is rarely a realistic assumption in practice.
-As a result, a wide variety of nonstationary covariance function models for Gaussian process models have been developed (e.g., \citealp{sampGutt}, \citealp{Higdon98}, \citealp{damian2001}, \citealp{fuentes2001}, \citealp{schmidt03}, \citealp{PacScher}, \citealp{calder08}, \citealp{schmidt11}, \citealp{reich2011}, and \citealp{ViannaNeto}), in which the spatial dependence structure is allowed to vary over the spatial region of interest.
+As a result, a wide variety of nonstationary covariance function models for Gaussian process models have been developed (e.g., \citealp{sampGutt}; \citealp{Higdon98}; \citealp{damian2001}; \citealp{fuentes2001}; \citealp{schmidt03}; \citealp{PacScher}; \citealp{calder08}; \citealp{schmidt11}; \citealp{reich2011}; and \citealp{ViannaNeto}), in which the spatial dependence structure is allowed to vary over the spatial region of interest.
 However, while these nonstationary approaches more appropriately model the covariance in the spatial process, most are also highly complex and require intricate model-fitting algorithms, making it very difficult to replicate their results in a general setting.
 Therefore, when new nonstationary methods are developed, their performance is usually compared to stationary models, for which robust software is available.
-In order to more accurately evaluate new nonstationary methods, pre-packaged and efficient options for fitting existing nonstationary models must be made available.
+While software exists for several of these nonstationary approaches (see below), there are currently no pre-packaged options for fitting convolution-based nonstationary models.